Ordinarily, we get paid to go over these topics. However, I wrote this SEO for photographers guide to bring you up to speed quickly.

 Google picks up on the number of different mentions of your business around the web.
 Which helps rank your website because Google loves brands and businesses it can trust.

-3 ways we build up noise about your business online that Google loves is a GEO relevancy push.
+3 ways we build up noise about your business online and Google loves it.
+Is a GEO relevancy push.

 Getting consistent coverage from media outlets, both online and offline.
 Builds backlinks from high authority local news websites and helps overall with marketing.
 If you don't have access or resources to work with an expert, start at the bottom and do it yourself.
 Apply to write at big sites, hustle to get on podcasts and start your own blog filled with great content.